1982 Giro d'Italia

 The 1982 Giro d'Italia was the 65th running of the Giro.
 It started in Brescia, on 13 May, with a 16 km team time trial and concluded in Turin, on 6 June, with a 42.5 km individual time trial.
 A total of 162 riders from eighteen teams entered the 22-stage race, that was won by Frenchman Bernard Hinault of the Renault–Elf team.
 The second and third places were taken by Swede Tommy Prim and Italian Silvano Contini, respectively.

 Amongst the other classifications that the race awarded, Famcucine's Francesco Moser won the points classification, Lucien Van Impe of Metauro Mobili won the mountains classification, and Metauro Mobili's Marco Groppo completed the Giro as the best neo-professional in the general classification, finishing ninth overall.
 Bianchi finishing as the winners of the team classification, ranking each of the twenty teams contesting the race by lowest cumulative time.
 In addition, Bianchi won the team points classification.

 Teams

 A total of eighteen teams were invited to participate in the 1982 Giro d'Italia.
+The starting riders came from a total of 15 different countries; Italy (99) and Spain (17) were the only countries with more than 10 riders represented.
 Each team sent a squad of nine riders, which meant that the race started with a peloton of 162 cyclists.

+Of those starting, 70 were riding the Giro d'Italia for the first time.
+The average age of riders was 25.46 years, ranging from 19–year–old Giorgio Aiardi (Inoxpran) to 36–year–old Wladimiro Panizza (Del Tongo).
+The team with the youngest average rider age was Alfa Lum (23), while the oldest was Del Tongo (28).
 From the riders that began this edition, 110 made it to the finish in Turin.

 The teams entering the race were: